gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 Consequently, to modify the size of the environment task please refer to your operating system documentation.

-When using the LLVM backend, this switch doesn't perform full stack overflow checking, but just checks for very large local dynamic allocations.
+When using the LLVM back end, this switch doesn't perform full stack overflow checking, but just checks for very large local dynamic allocations.

 .. _Static_Stack_Usage_Analysis: